VLTisME/MLOps/README.md

 # Introduction
-This is a place for me to jot down all stuff about MLOps that I study

-# This course has four parts, below is an overview for each part.
+This is a place for me to jot down all stuff about MLOps that I study.
+This course has four parts, below is an overview for each part.

 ## MLOps1
 ### Objective